CNK-THA/CSIRO/README.md

 4. [NGA GeoNames](https://geonames.nga.mil/gns/html/namefiles.html) (geonames_20210208.zip) entire country file dataset.

-Place all extracted files inside the data folder.
+Place all extracted files inside the same directory as the python scripts.

 ## Output
 Sets of .json and .txt file will be produced after running each of the scripts.
 Here is a guide to interpret the files: